bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 #### SQL Injection (SQLi)

 [SQL Injection](https://www.owasp.org/index.php/SQL_Injection) is a classic attack where one injects exploits in a [SQL query](http://technet.microsoft.com/en-us/library/bb264565(v=sql.90).aspx).
-Vulnerabilities of this type can be spot in queries such as **index.php?id=1**.
+Vulnerabilities of this type can be spotted in queries such as **index.php?id=1**.
 I showed some of these exploits in my [Natas post].

 In this CTF, these were  some of the  exploits that could be used: